Sample code for 30+ languages & platforms

 $dirPath = "c:/myAttachments";

-# You may save all the attachments to the specified directory
+# Save all attachments to the specified directory.

 $success = $email->SaveAllAttachments($dirPath);